 The fastest and easiest way to freeze pesto is in a quart-sized ziplock bag.
 Just pour your pesto neatly into the bag, make sure it's well sealed, and lay it somewhere flat in the freezer overnight.
 After it has frozen solid, feel free to stack the bags up.
 While this approach is definitely easy, the possible downside is that you'll need to thaw the whole bag at once, so this is generally a good choice if you're more likely to use it all within a couple days.

-If you want to use smaller amounts of pesto at a time (e.g., adding it to a salad dressing, swirling it into hummus, etc), then an ice cube tray might be a better bet.
-After you make your pesto, pour it into one or two ice cube trays and freeze.
-Then, only after the pesto is frozen, take the cubes out and store them in a large bag or container.
-When you're ready to use it, just thaw one or two cubes at a time!
+If you want to use smaller amounts of pesto at a time (e.g., for adding to a salad dressing, swirling into hummus, etc), then an ice cube tray might be a better bet.
+After you make the pesto, pour it into ice cube trays and freeze.
+Then, once the pesto is frozen, take the cubes out and store them in a large bag or container.
+When you're ready to use it, just thaw one or two cubes at a time.

-And there you have it!
-All my secrets for making delicious, flavorful, versatile pesto without all the oil and cheese.I'm a huge pesto fan, and I hope this post will help you to become a pesto lover as well.
-With this new, nourishing pesto makeover, there's no reason for it not to end up on every one of your meals all year long!
+And there you have it: all my secrets for making delicious, flavorful, versatile pesto without all the oil and cheese.I'm a huge pesto fan, and I hope this post will help you to become a pesto lover as well.
+With all these new, easy, vegan pesto ideas, there's no reason for it not to end up on every one of your meals all year long.

-Like I mentioned above, pesto is a really forgiving sauce, not least of all because you can taste and tweak as you go.
+Most importantly, pesto is a really forgiving sauce, not least of all because you can taste and tweak as you go.
 My suggestion?
-View this post as a general guideline for creating your own favorite pesto recipes at home.It's such a great opportunity to incorporate your favorite ingredients, create a pesto to match a certain meal, and adhere to your own nurtitional preferences.
+View this post as a general guideline for creating your own unique, healthy pesto recipes at home.It's such a great opportunity to incorporate your favorite ingredients, create a pesto to match a certain meal, and adhere to your own nutritional preferences.

 It makes me so happy to hear from you and see your creations!
 Please leave a comment below and let me know what you think about this recipe.
 If you post a photo on Instagram, hashtag #TheRogueBrusselSprout and tag me (@TheRogueBrusselSprout) in the post text so that I'm sure to see it.

-The most comprehensive guide to making pesto that's delicious and nutritious!
-In this guide I cover many different pesto variations, how to avoid having to use oil, and lots of ideas for how to use your pesto.
+The most comprehensive guide to making pesto that's both delicious and nutritious!
+In this guide, I cover many different vegan pesto variations, how to make pesto that is oil-free, and lots of ideas for how to use pesto in unexpected ways.